johnhm22/Springboard-Section-50-Capstone-Project-2/README.md

 In the console, navigate to the directory called backend
 Run the command 'node server.js'
 (If you have nodemon installed you can run 'nodemon server.js)
+There are a number of console.log commands in the config.js file so on successful startup you will see in the console the following details:
+SECRET_KEY:
+PORT:
+BCRYPT_WORK_FACTOR:
+Database:

 ##### Frontend
 In the console, navigate to the directory called frontend.
 Run the command 'npm start'.
-This will open a new browser window.
+This will open a new browser window showing the landing page for the app.
+You can then start using the app by registering as a user.
+Currently, by default, all users are non-admin.
+Admin rights are assigned by changing the field directly in the database.

 ###### Components